SE® & Trauma

 What is Trauma?

-Trauma could begin as acute stress from a perceived life-threat or as the end product of cumulative stress.
+Trauma could begin as acute stress from a perceived life threat or as the end product of cumulative stress.

 How SE® Works

-As we support the system's resurgence of regulation our healing process begins.
+As we support the system's resurgence of regulation, our healing process begins.

 ~SE® does not require the traumatized person to re-tell or re-live the traumatic event.
 Instead, it offers the opportunity to engage, complete and resolve ”in a slow and supported way” the body's instinctual fight, flight, freeze, and collapse responses.
 Individuals locked in anxiety or rage then relax into a growing sense of peace and safety.
 Those stuck in depression gradually find their feelings of hopelessness and numbness transformed into empowerment, triumph, and mastery.
 SE catalyzes corrective bodily experiences that contradict those of fear and helplessness.
 This resets the nervous system, restores inner balance, enhances resilience to stress, and increases people's vitality, equanimity, and capacity to actively engage in life.~ http://traumahealing.com/somatic-experiencing/index.html